 Holiday Weekends

-If you have a three-day weekend on your calendar, you might want to pencil in a trip to the dealership.
+If you have a three-day weekend on your calendar and you’re in the market for a new car, you might want to pencil in a trip to the dealership.
 Most stores have big sales over holiday weekends, which means bigger savings but also bigger crowds.
-If you want to save time, test drive the car during the week and close the deal over the holiday weekend.
+If you want to save time, test drive the car during the week and buy the car over the holiday weekend.
 Going the day after a long weekend might yield the same savings if the deals haven’t expired.

 Black Friday

-Black Friday deals used to last one day, but now some dealerships dedicate a week or even a whole month to Black Friday events.
+Black Friday deals used to last one day, but now some dealerships dedicate a week or even a whole month to Black Friday sales.
 Most dealerships will offer hefty discounts on their vehicles, especially older models, during Black Friday.
 They also discount cars because Black Friday marks the end of the model year.
-Doing a little groundwork, like test-driving some vehicles before Black Friday, can make shopping on the big day a lot smoother.
+Doing a little groundwork, like test-driving some vehicles before Black Friday, can make shopping for a car on the big day a lot smoother.

 When Is the Best Time to Buy a Used Car?